Set It Off (band): Touring

 In January 2023, Set It Off announced a United States tour, the Dopamine Tour, with Scene Queen, In Her Own Words, and Rivals as special guests.
-They also participated in the following events: When We Where Young 2023, Download 2023, Rock am Ring and Rock im Park 2023 and Rock for People 2023.
+They also participated in the following events: When We Were Young 2023, Download 2023, Rock am Ring and Rock im Park 2023 and Rock for People 2023.
 They went on the Truth Decay Australian Tour in July with Between You & Me supporting You Me at Six, and the Fear the Premiere Tour from August 15 to September 1 with The Plot in You supporting Ice Nine Kills.
 On November, Set It Off announced a new United States tour, the Deathless Tour, with Crown the Empire, Caskets and DeathbyRomy as special guests.
 The tour took place during March and April 2024.

 After finishing the Deathless Tour on April 30, Set It Off went on to support I Prevail's European tour with musician Kid Bookie.
 They returned to United States and went to the Carnal Tour with From Ashes to New and Post Profit to support American rock band Nothing More.
 Set It Off played in the following festivals: Slam Dunk 2024, Aftershock 2024, Summerfest 2024 and Rocklahoma 2024.
 They were set to play at Louder Than Life 2024 but the show of that day was cancelled due to weather conditions.
 Due to the success of The Deathless Tour, Set It Off announced a part two with New Years Day, From Ashes to New and If Not For Me as special guests, taking place right after the end of the Carnal Tour.
 They went to their first headliner tour in Australia on November with supporters Chez and Friends of Friends.

 At the start of 2025, Set It Off went to their Europe/UK tour with special guests Point North, TSS and Call Me Amour.
+Then they went to support American rap rock band Hollywood Undead and American rapper Tech N9ne in their "Hollywood & N9ne Returns" tour with Zero 9:36.
+This year, Set It Off played in the following festivals: Dead Pop Festival 2025, Louder Than Life 2025, Welcome to Rockville 2025 and Sonic Temple 2025.
+To support the release of their self-titled album, Set It Off announced "The Self-titled Tour" with supporters Fame On Fire, Vana and The Pretty Wild.
+However, unforeseen circumstances made The Pretty Wild departure from the tour, making the band announce new supporters Autumn Kings and Taken By Tides.